The Teachers’ Union of Ireland

 Affiliations

 Since January 2014, teachers must be registered with the Teaching Council in order to be employed as a teacher and to be paid from State funds.
 Under the provisions of Section 33(1) of the Teaching Council Act, 2001, registration is valid for 12 months from the date of registration.
 To remain on the Register, you must renew your registration before the current period of registration expires.
 A reminder notice and renewal form will be sent to all registered teachers at their last notified correspondence address, approximately four weeks in advance of their renewal date.
 If registration is not renewed by the expiry date, a Final Notice will be issued by registered post.
-If registration is not renewed within thirty days of the date on the Final Notice, the teacher’s name will be removed automatically from the register.
-The clear message is to get registered and stay registered.
+If registration is not renewed within thirty days of the date on the Final Notice, the teacher's name will be removed automatically from the register.

 If you work in an ETB: